You are currently viewing Workplace Change

 Reality 2.
 Dealing With People’s Reactions

-a) State the situation
+a) State the situation and why changes are needed

-b) State the what needs to be done
+b) State what needs to be done

-c) State what when it will start
+c) State when it will start

 Reality 3.
 Strategic Objectives